HenrikVarmer/aruleRec/README.md

 --------

-**aruleTrain and aulePredict function example use:**
+### aruleTrain()

 The aruleTrain function mines recommendations from an input data frame with customers and purchases and stores the mined rules for subsequent prediction with the arulePredict function.
-The arulePredict function takes a rule data.frame as primary input along with the columns for customer and item and the keep_all argument, which specifies whether to return all customers or just those with recommended items

 ```R
 dat <- read.csv("your_sales_data.csv")